Policies and Procedures

 Gene-Targeting in ES Cells

-The investigator is responsible for demonstrating a reliable scheme for identifying targeted ES cell clones by Southern analysis with 5' and 3' probes by providing results from pilot experiments for this purpose.
-PCR analysis may be suitable for analysis if appropriate control experiments have been done.
+The investigator is responsible for demonstrating a reliable scheme for identifying targeted ES cell clones by PCR and/or Southern analysis showing detection of the 5' and 3' homology arms by providing results from pilot experiments for this purpose.
 (Call Jan Parker-Thornburg for further information on certifying PCR analysis.)
 A convincing strategy for identifying mutant alleles must be demonstrated prior to the initiation of a gene-targeting experiment.

 Our facility has produced thousands of founder lines by pronuclear injection.
 For standard DNA constructs, we will generate three DNA founder animals.
 While DNA can generally be shown to incorporate into the genome, the gene may or may not exhibit expression.
 It is not always possible to predict whether the transgene will be expressed and the effects of its expression in the mouse.
 For this reason, the GEMF cannot guarantee transgene expression.
 The investigator is responsible for demonstrating a reliable scheme for identifying detection of the transgene at a single copy level by providing results from pilot experiments for this purpose.
 The GEMF will provide protocols for single-copy detection upon request.

 While embryo cryopreservation is a valuable tool for conserving mouse resources, certain mouse strains are not amenable to the rigors of the technique.
 For that reason, it is imperative to know the genetic background of the strain to be cryopreserved.
 The GEMF will thaw one straw of frozen embryos and culture overnight to the blastocyst stage to insure that embryo freezing is feasible for that particular mouse line.